Best credit card processing service

 Key features: Same-day deposits, payment hardware available | Integrations: Magento | Free trial: Free service (commission only)

 The interface (whether on desktop or via Square's mobile app) is clean and simple to understand, and the commissions for each payment are a flat rate for all transactions instead of on a sliding scale.
-If you have a shopfront or office where you accept payments, you can also order its Square Reader hardware so that you can quickly take card payments in person, rather than faffing around with the online portal every time.
+If you have a shopfront or office where you accept payments, you can also order its Square Reader hardware so that you can quickly take card payments in person, instead of getting sidetracked to the online portal for each transaction.

-The most recent addition to Square’s platform is a new instant deposit service that can help firms manage cashflow.
+The most recent addition to Square’s platform is an instant deposit service that can help firms manage cashflow.